rehypejs/rehype-picture/readme.md

 ## When should I use this?

-This plugin is useful when you have the same images in different formats.
+This plugin is useful when you have the same images in different file formats.
-For example, when you have a build step that turns JPGs into WebPs, you can use this plugin to generate the markup for both.
+For example, when you have a build step that turns `.jpg`s into `.webp`s, you can use this plugin to generate the markup for both.

 ## Install